Core Courses: 12 Credits

 The mentored internship is designed to be completed as an intensive six-credit internship during the summer, in tandem with the capstone.
 Students should start looking for internships one year before when they intend to apply to various prominent institutions and plan ahead, being mindful about the application process, requirements and dates.
 Students are expected to work closely with a faculty advisor or the program director to align their internship expectations with the program requirements, as internships must be approved by the director.

 There are two possible tracks.
-The full-time student will take all six credits of the internship during the summer of their degree program, working full-time for 10-15 weeks, culminating in the finishing of the capstone.
-The part-time student will split the mentored internship in two and work part-time – the first summer for three credits, and the second summer for three credits – at the public humanities organization of their choice.
+Full-time students will take all six credits of the internship during the summer of their degree program, working full-time for 10-15 weeks, culminating in the finishing of the capstone.
+Part-time students will split the mentored internship in two and work part-time – the first summer for three credits, and the second summer for three credits – at the public humanities organization of their choice.
 Part-time students will also register for the capstone during their second summer.
 The internship is assessed on a pass/fail basis dependent on the work at the sponsoring organization, their weekly journal, and their end-of-internship report.

 The mentored internship is meant to ground the student in the reality of daily life in their public humanities organization of interest.
 Students will work with the program director and other faculty mentors to identify their interests and potential organizations, institutions, businesses, or non-profits that supplement their course of study in the master’s program.
 The student must be pro-active in arranging their internship.